-The Minerals Sector is classified as part of the Construction Sector for National Economic
+The Minerals Sector is classified as part of the Construction Sector for National Economic Accounting from 2008,

-Accounting From 2008, Minerals Sector figures were merged with the Total Construction Sector
+Minerals Sector figures were merged with the Total Construction Sector

 From the data available and presented in Table 4 above, it can be inferred that the Minerals Sector contributes approximately 0.1% of the total Gross Domestic Product (GDP) of the national economy and represents between 0.6% and 0.8% of the Economic Value Added (EVA) by the total Construction Sector.
+However, it should be noted that the Minerals Sector support the much larger construction sector.